 This page is part of the Unofficial Player’s Guide to Tau Station.

-Syndicates are group of players with a common agenda teaming up.
+A Syndicate is a group of players with a common agenda teaming up.
 They are roughly equivalent to guilds or teams of other games.

 Table of Contents